 2. Use the Replace Command to Fill Blank Cells with 0 in Excel

 You can do the same task by applying the Replace command from the same Find & Select option.
-To do so, follow the instruction below.
+To do so, follow the instructions below.

 - Firstly, select the cells.